 Egils saga details the story of the clan of Egill Skallagrímsson, farmer, Viking and skáld (poet).
 The saga spans the years 850-1000 and tells the family history of Egill’s grandfather to his offspring.

-Egill is one of Iceland’s most famous people.
-A person, he is not historically recorded.
+Egill is one of Iceland’s most famous people, but apart from this saga, he is not historically recorded.
 However, the saga’s style is similar to that of Heimskringla, which has led many people to believe that it was written by the same author: Snorri Sturluson.

 Egill is bigger than life character.
 His characteristics reflect the extreme elements of his family, who are either ugly or extremely beautiful.
 His family also includes shapeshifters.
 People suddenly become mad, cruel and violent even though they are wise and deliberate at other times.
 The story says he killed for the first time when he was seven years old.
 When his mother said he would become a Viking later in life, Egill composed this poem:

 Standing high in the stern

 After hewing down a man or two.”

 Collection of Sagas

 The Sagas of Icelanders (Penguin classics deluxe edition) is a good buy if you want to read more than just one or two sagas.

 The Penguin classic includes: